ivybrain/evo_pipetting_optimiser/README.md

 Published by CSL Innovation PTY LTD under the GNU Affero General Public License v3.0.
 CSL is a global biotechnology leader that develops and delivers innovative lifesaving medicines, protects public health and helps people with life-threatening medical conditions live full lives.

 ## Introduction
+[robotools](https://github.com/JuBiotech/robotools) provides a simple python interface for writing Tecan Liquid Handler worklists to perform pipetting workflows.
+Most commonly used is the `Evoworklist.transfer` method, which, for the Tecan EVO, procudes basic worklist commands (A, D, and W) in the worklist.
+These are sufficient for defining pipetting workflows, but have several limitations.

-A frequent challenge in using the Tecan EVO is the flawed optimisation that EVOware conducts for basic worklist commands (A and D), as produced by `robotools.EvoWorklist.transfer()`.
-The strategy it selects can often make pipetting slower, and B; commands `EvoWorklist.commit()` must be inserted between commands to stop the EVO from rearranging them inefficiently.
-It can even cause intermittent errors, where, if sample positions change, it may attempt to pipette a well with a tip that cannot reach that well, if the labware is near the top or bottom of the deck.
+A frequent challenge is the flawed optimisation that EVOware conducts for basic worklist commands (A and D), as produced by `EvoWorklist.transfer()`.
+The strategy it selects can often make pipetting slower, and B; commands (produced by `EvoWorklist.commit()`) must be inserted between commands to stop the EVO from rearranging them inefficiently.
+It can even cause intermittent errors, where, if sample positions change, it may attempt to pipette a well with a tip which cannot reach that well, if the labware is near the top or bottom of the deck.

 Additionally, a common use case for robotools is dilution/processing/preparation of several samples in a plate.
 In such cases, the easiest way to translate the process to Python and robotools is to loop through each sample, and define the pipetting steps which